Three-year annual modulation search with COSINE-100: Annual Modulation Search

 In Eq.~\ref{eq:fit}, the sum over $k$ represents the sum over the $N_{bkgd}=8$ background components with decay constants $\lambda_k$. $\alpha^i$ is the rate from the constant background component and $\beta_k^i$ is the initial rate from the $k$\textsuperscript{th} background component, both in the $i$\textsuperscript{th} detector.
 The modulation is described by its amplitude $S_m$, phase $t_0$, and period $T=365.25$ days, where $\omega=2\pi/T$.
-Our model requires the same modulation signal amongst all detectors, but allows for different background activity levels to account for the various contamination levels in different detectors.
+Our model requires the same modulation signal amongst all detectors, but allows for different background activity levels to account for the different contamination levels across different detectors.

-In order to efficiently treat the large number of nuisance parameters in our model from these background components we utilize a Bayesian analysis framework, making use of Markov chain Monte Carlo techniques to calculate the marginalized posterior distributions of our parameters of interest.
-Our posterior distribution is given by
+In order to efficiently treat the large number of nuisance parameters in our model from these background components we utilize a Bayesian analysis framework, making use of Markov chain Monte Carlo techniques to calculate the marginalized posterior distributions of the parameters of interest.
+The posterior distribution is given by

-where $N$ is a normalization constant, $\pi(S_m,\boldsymbol{\alpha},\boldsymbol{\beta})$ represents our prior distributions, and $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$ are vectors whose components represent the activities in each crystal of the constant and time-dependent backgrounds, respectively.
-Our observed data is denoted by $\mathbf{M}$.
-The posterior makes use of a binned likelihood built as a product of Poissonian probabilities
+where $N$ is a normalization constant, $\pi(S_m,\boldsymbol{\alpha},\boldsymbol{\beta})$ represents the prior distributions, and $\boldsymbol{\alpha}$ and $\boldsymbol{\beta}$ are vectors whose components represent the activities of the constant and time-dependent backgrounds in each crystal, respectively.
+The observed data is denoted by $\mathbf{x}$ and comprises the efficiency- and livetime-corrected event rate in each time bin of each NaI(Tl) detector.